Cutting through in the era of big noise: a case study of 3 US banks

 Move slider to see detailed view

-What are your competitors and customers actually saying in the first place?
-The first step is an interactive map ofthe outbound Tweets of three major US banks, along with their investment arms: Wells Fargo, Citi, and JP Morgan Chase.
+What are your competitors actually saying in the first place?
+The first step is an interactive map of the outbound Tweets of three major US banks, along with their investment arms: Wells Fargo, Citi, and JP Morgan Chase.
 High level narratives like “corporate citizenship” break into subnarratives like “women winning,” “racial wealth gap,” and “supporting the arts”.
 The map is interactive, with each dot corresponding to a tweet which can be read by hovering with your cursor.
 Is it more intuitive than what you are using now?

 Step 2: Find competitive overlaps and gaps